The Perfect Vegan Diet Plan

 Veganism is a dietary-cum-lifestyle choice that is focused on health and the environment.

 Some even tend to avoid eating honey.
-On the one hand, most people choose to follow a vegan diet to stay healthy.
+On the one hand, most people follow a vegan diet to stay healthy.
 On the other hand, many have adopted veganism as a lifestyle in itself.

 Vegans consider the diet essential for saving the environment and deem the vegan diet to be the best sustainable diet.